buchacm/manfred.buchacher.github.io/publications.markdown

 - Separated variables on plane algebraic curves. <a href="https://arxiv.org/abs/2411.08584" target="_blank" rel="noopener"> [arXiv] </a>

+These three articles are dedicated to the problem of finding polynomials or rational functions with separated variables.

 - On finite orbits of infinite correspondences. <a href="https://arxiv.org/abs/2511.07172" target="_blank" rel="noopener"> [arXiv] </a>

 - The orbit-sum method for higher order equations. <a href="https://arxiv.org/abs/2211.08175" target="_blank" rel="noopener"> [arXiv] </a>